How are tendon overuse injuries treated?

 Possible treatments for long-lasting pain

 People who have tendon problems need to be patient because it takes more than just a few days for them to get better.
-The symptoms sometimes last longer than 3 to 6 months or keep returning despite resting the tendon and having physical therapy and passive therapeutic services.
+The symptoms sometimes last longer than 3 to 6 months or keep returning despite treatment.
 If that happens, injections or surgery can be considered.

 • Treatment with injections: This involves injecting medication into the affected area around the tendon.
-Steroids and local anesthetics are commonly used for this purpose.
-But other substances are sometimes injected too, such as hyaluronic acid or glucose.
+One option is steroids, which can provide some relief from the pain, at least in the short term.
+There are also local anesthetics, hyaluronic acid, or glucose.
 It is also possible to inject a combination of different medications.
 Some people have platelet-rich plasma injected into the sore area.
-This is made out of their own blood and contains a high concentration of blood platelets.
+This is probably ineffective.
 Treatment with injections can cause side effects such as pain, swelling and tissue damage.
 It can also lead to an inflammation where the needle is inserted.
 The inserted needle can damage a blood vessel or nerve too.
 Allergic reactions to the injected substance can occur as well.

 Baltes TP, Zwiers R, Wiegerinck JI et al. Surgical treatment for midportion Achilles tendinopathy: a systematic review.
 Knee Surg Sports Traumatol Arthrosc 2017; 25(6): 1817-1838.